natcap/invest/readme.md

 ## To develop and launch this Application

-* `npm start`  but first,
 * `npm install`
 * bind to an `invest` executeable (see package.json "invest" for a compatible version)

 In production, the invest exe comes from prebuilt binaries that are an artifact of the `invest` build process.

-For development, there are options:
+For development, choose either:
-* A. Duplicate the production setup by fetching prebuilt binaries
+* **A.** Duplicate the production setup by fetching prebuilt binaries
 `npm run fetch-invest`
-* B. use an any other locally installed, compatible, invest CLI (e.g. from an active python environment).
+* **B.** Use an any other locally installed, compatible, invest CLI (e.g. from a local python environment).
 To configure this, see `.env-example`

+* `npm start`

+## To package this app for distribution

-`npm run build`  -- calls babel to transpile ES6 and jsx code to commonjs
+`npm run build`  - calls babel to transpile ES6 and jsx code to commonjs
+                 - moves other resources (CSS, JSON) to the build directory

-`npm run dist`  -- packages build source into an electron application using electron-builder
+`npm run dist`  - packages build source into an electron application using electron-builder

 ### To run various scripts and local programs
-See the "scripts" section of `package.json` and run of them like:
+See the "scripts" section of `package.json` and run them like:
 `npm run lint`
 `npm run test`